CodeReviewDAO/dxd_codereview/Reviews/ 359 - Improved Golang SDK for Casper Network/1 - Go SDK improvement/README.md

 ### Code Documentation

-Reviewer observed that all critical functions of the project had low-level code documentation which could be used for automated documentation generation.
+The code could be more commented but the name of the functions are clear enough to understand theirs goals.

 Requirement | Finding
 ------------ | -------------
-Code Documented | PASS
+Code Documented | PASS with notes

 ### Project Documentation